8 Startling Truths About Multitasking And Productivity

 6. Don't be forced into meaningless interruptions.
 Maybe you do your work like I eat from my plate, one thing at a time.
 Refuse to split your time according to someone else's schedule, and finish one thing at a time.

 As Bregman learned, a week without multitasking led him to some eye-opening realities.
 He reported making real progress on difficult projects.
 His stress levels dropped.
 He felt free from the feeling of juggling too many things.
 He stopped feeling rushed in the day.
-He never lost time or saw projects undfinished.
+He never lost time or saw projects unfinished.
 And best of all?
 He lost patience for things that were a waste of his time.
 And that is the beginning of a very good place for all of us to be.

 About the Author